pilakkat/WemosD1Mini-4N/README.md

 Additional usage instructions and examples.

 ## ⚙️ Configuration for Tasmota
-Following configuration can be used for Tasmota firmware
+Following configuration can be used for Tasmota firmware.

 ![Configuration for Tasmota devices](Pics/config.png)

 ## 📜 License